 In 1968, the Red Arrows became a nine-ship team.
 The team undertook their first tour to North America in 1972.
 They then received their present fleet of Hawk T.1s in 1980.
 The team’s busiest season came in 1995-1996, when they followed their 1995 European season with a world tour through the winter, which lead straight into the 1996 European season.
 It was the largest tour ever undertaken by a military jet aerobatic team.

-Today, the Red Arrows are based at RAF Scampton, although a new base is soon to be decided upon as Scampton is set to close by 2022.
+Today, the Red Arrows are based at RAF Scampton, although with Scampton due to close, they are set to move to nearby RAF Waddington in 2021 or 2022.
 They continue to fly the Hawk T.1, which has been retired throughout the rest of the RAF.
 With no easy replacement, it is expected that the Red Arrows will continue to fly the Hawk T.1 until 2030.

-The Red Arrows’ display is split into two halves.
-The first sees all nine aircraft flying loops, rolls and passes in various nine-ship formations.
+The Red Arrows’ display changes each year, but is split into two halves, the first featuring nine-ship formation aerobatics.
 Many of these formations reflect historical anniversaries or topical events that year, for example Spitfire, Lancaster, Apollo and Concorde.
 The team’s signature formations are Big Battle and Short Diamond.

-Due to the frequent low cloud base in the UK, the Red Arrows have one of the most complete and entertaining flat shows of any aerobatic team.
-Coloured smoke is always used throughout the display, and the routine changes slightly each year.
-Favourite manoeuvres include:
+Due to the frequent low cloud base in the UK, the Red Arrows have one of the most complete and entertaining flat shows of any aerobatic team, which can be performed with a cloud base as low as 1,000 feet.
+A rolling show requires 2,500 feet, and the full show around 6,000 feet, with the team being able to switch between each type of display at any point as conditions change mid-show.
+Coloured smoke is used throughout the display.

-- Big Battle Arrival (crowd rear arrival in Big Battle, loop and change to Diamond)
+- Big Battle Arrival (crowd rear arrival in Big Battle formation, loop and change to Short Diamond)

 - Phoenix Bend (tight turn in Phoenix)

-- Tornado (seven-ship turn past show centre with two aircraft barrel rolling around)
+- Tornado (seven-ship turn from the left 45 to the right 45, while two aircraft barrel roll around)

-- Five-Four Split (nine-ship loop and split into two elements, which then descent and cross)
+- Five-Four Split (nine-ship loop and split into two sections, which then descend and cross)

-- Palm Split (seven-ship upwards bomb burst and simultaneous two-ship opposition break)
+- Palm Split (seven-ship upwards bomb burst and simultaneous two-ship opposition break underneath)

 - Gypo Pass (two vs. two opposition pass and rolls)

-- Calypso (two aircraft roll into Mirror formation, then Calpyso, then both roll inverted)
+- Calypso (two aircraft roll into Mirror formation, then roll into Calpyso formation, then both roll inverted, then both roll erect)

 - Carosel (one vs. one opposition 360 degree turns)